 Qualifications and Experience

 In our employment department, we have dealt with a variety of cases ranging from unfair dismissals, wrongful dismissals to disability, race, gender, sexual orientation and age discrimination to redundancies.
 These are across sectors, claiming anything from £5,000 to £250,000, high powered career employees to manual workers.
-Employment work for employees can range from 5 – 15% of the firms overall work load.
-These have been both insurance backed and privately funded, ranging from 3 month timeframe to 2 years to finalise.
+Employment work for employees can range from 5 – 10% of the firms overall work load.
+These have ranged from 3 month timeframe to 2 years to finalise.

-Our team of solicitors collectively have between 5 years and 14 years of post-qualification experience and a breadth of experience in the employment field who will work closely with you to fight your corner.
+Our employment senior solicitors have over 20 years of post-qualification experience and a breadth of experience in the employment field who will work closely with you to fight your corner.
 We understand that funding an employment case can be challenging for some and so, for cost efficiency purposes, our trainee solicitors (who are not qualified) may carry out the mechanics or administrative tasks in relation to your case.